gideonadjei94/E-commerce-screen/README.md

-A simple e-commerce app which gets interested buyer of a product in-touch with seller.
+A simple e-commerce app which gets interested buyer of a product in-touch with the seller.